 Even if you’re not a hiker, we highly recommend spending the day in Abel Tasman National Park for swimming, walking, kayaking, and boating.
 It’s a unique place, accessible only by boat or on foot!
 As you ride a water taxi into the park, you’ll notice the turquoise, clear water matched by pale yellow sand.
 It’s an especially popular place to go kayaking since the water is so clear, and playful fur seals sometimes enjoy swimming circles around visiting kayakers.

-What to do near Nelson and Abel Tasman National Park:
+What to do near Nelson and the Abel Tasman National Park:

 Around Nelson is a small but vibrant wine scene that gets better and better each year.
 Art galleries and professional art studios can be found throughout Nelson.

-On the three-star end, you’ll find comfortable, clean, basic accommodations, especially ones that are self-contained, meaning they have kitchens or kitchenettes for self-catering and fewer staff or guest amenities.
+On the three-star end, you’ll find comfortable, clean, basic accommodations, self-contained ones, meaning they have kitchens or kitchenettes for self-catering and fewer staff or guest amenities.
 Many guests who stay in self-catering rental homes or apartments are locals doing long stays, so self-catering is preferable.
 However, don’t let the price fool you — some of these more affordable properties can still be found in gorgeous locations!
 Just don’t expect a lot of personalized service or amenities.

-On the higher end, there are several excellent, charming, local, and authentic B&Bs and lodges that offer a truly magical stay with full amenities.
-In fact, this area is home to two or three truly excellent five-star lodges with an all-inclusive, immersive experience in all that makes New Zealand great.
+On the higher end, several excellent, charming, local, and authentic B&Bs and lodges offer a truly magical stay with full amenities.
+This area is home to two or three truly excellent five-star lodges with an all-inclusive, immersive experience in all that makes New Zealand great.
 (Check out our blog post on New Zealand’s luxury lodges for more on what these kinds of accommodations are all about!)
-If staying on the water is a priority for you, then you’ll likely want to be in one of these more luxurious properties, which are more likely to offer water access.
+If staying on the water is a priority for you, you’ll likely want to be in one of these more luxurious properties, which are more likely to offer water access.

-Like everywhere in New Zealand, you can visit Nelson and Abel Tasman any time of year and enjoy all there is to offer.
+Like everywhere in New Zealand, you can visit Nelson and Abel Tasman anytime and enjoy all there is to offer.
 In fact, this is one of the sunniest areas of New Zealand, along with Hawke’s Bay and Marlborough.

 If swimming is a high priority, then you’ll want to be here in the summertime, between December and February.
-If swimming isn’t a priority, then we recommend avoiding the popular summer tourist season and visiting between March and November instead.
+If swimming isn’t a priority, we recommend avoiding the popular summer tourist season and visiting between March and November.

-When planning your visit here, do remember that most of the swimmable beaches are directly in Abel Tasman National Park, or even farther from Nelson up the northwest coast to the tip of Golden Bay.
+When planning your visit here, remember that most of the swimmable beaches are directly in the Abel Tasman National Park or even farther from Nelson up the northwest coast to the tip of Golden Bay.
 In other words, the city of Nelson itself doesn’t have much in the way of sand and swimming.
 For those experiences, you’ll have to travel farther from civilization.

-How to get to Nelson and the Abel Tasman?
+How do you get to Nelson and the Abel Tasman National Park?